1943 Midlothian and Peebles Northern by-election: Aftermath

 A week after the by-election, Nazi propaganda minister Josef Goebbels cited Common Wealth's strong showing as evidence of a communist resurgence in Britain.
 Making his famous 'total war' speech to an audience of Nazi loyalists in Berlin's Sportpalast, Goebbels said: "In a recent by-election for the House of Commons, the independent, that is communist, candidate got 10,741 of the 22,371 votes cast.
 This was in a district that had formerly been a conservative stronghold.
 Within a short time, 10,000 voters, nearly half, had been lost to the communists.
-That is proof that the Bolshevist danger exists in England too, and that it will not go away simply because it is ignored."
+That is proof that the Bolshevist danger exists in England [sic] too, and that it will not go away simply because it is ignored."

 King Murray held the seat only until the post-war general election in July 1945, when he stood down to be a Senator of the College of Justice and a Lord of Session.

 Wintringham stood in Aldershot at the 1945 general election, but without success.
-His wife Kitty contested Midlothian and Peebles in 1945, but won only 6.4% of the votes and lost her deposit.
+His wife Kitty contested Midlothian and Peebles Northern in 1945, but won only 6.4% of the votes and lost her deposit.